You need a PDF viewer similar to Adobe® Reader® to view and print this document.

 When students move into their rooms, they will be provided a Room Condition Report that includes a completed room inventory.
 This inventory serves as a record of the contents and conditions of the room and serves as the basis for check-out and assessment of damages when a student moves out.

-In order to properly move out of a room, the student must check out with their resident assistant.
+In order to properly move out of a room, the student must check out with their Resident Assistant.
 RAs will provide students with sign-up times for check-out the week before finals.
 These appointments are necessary for the convenience of students and allow RAs to plan in advance if a schedule conflict requires the assistance of another staff member in the check-out process.
 During check-out, the RA will inspect the room, check for supplied furniture, record any damages on the Room Condition Report (RCR), collect keys, laundry cards and obtain the student's signature on the Room Condition Report, noting the date of check-out.
 Failure to do any of the above constitutes an improper check-out, resulting in forfeiture of the security deposit.
-If a student checks out of a room during a vacation period, the student must make arrangements with the residence life manager to check out during normal office hours.
+If a student checks out of a room during a vacation period, the student must make arrangements with the Director of Residence Life to check out during normal office hours.
 The cost of any damages to the room/suite may be collected at the time of check-out, billed to the student and/or deducted from any security deposit refund due to the student.